Bluscream/openrgb-scripts/README.md

 - Smoothly fades a color in and out to create a breathing effect
 - Configurable breathing speed (cycles per second)
 - Adjustable minimum brightness for subtle breathing
-- Supports any color (named colors, RGB values, or hex codes)
+- Supports any color (named colors, RGB values, hex codes, or 'random')

 ## Installation